bipedal-eel/aragog.nvim/README.md

 - Organize related workspaces into **Colonies**
 - Each **Colony** is made up of individual **Burrows** (workspaces)
 - Track and jump to important files (called **Threads**) within a **Burrow**
-- (TODO do people need to know this? also atm its json) Persist entire configurations with **Clutches** (a serialized representation of your workspace web)

 ---